BurhanSaglanmak/Video-Call-Project/README.md

 #  React Video Call Project [(LIVE)](https://burhan-saglanmak-video-call.netlify.app/)

-- a project where you can meet with multiple people and share screens
+- A project where you can meet with multiple people and share screens
 - Please get api key (https://www.zegocloud.com/)

 # Screenshot